tonyandrewmeyer/ops-scenario/README.md

 Scenario tests nudge you into thinking of a charm as an input->output function.
 The input is the union of an `Event` (why am I, charm, being executed), a `State` (am I leader? what is my relation data? what is my config?...) and the charm's execution `Context` (what relations can I have? what containers can I have?...).
-The output is another `State`: the state after the charm has had a chance to interact with the mocked juju model and affect the initial state back.
+The output is another `State`: the state after the charm has had a chance to interact with the mocked Juju model and affect the initial state back.

 ![state transition model depiction](resources/state-transition-model.png)